Param-Harrison/kidzode/public/courses/intermediate/digital-clock/lesson01.md

+## Welcome to Digital Clock! ⌚
+Time is precious.
+Let's build a sleek, real-time clock that shows the exact hour, minute, and second on your screen!

 # The Perfect Format 🕰️

 To make a clock, we need to get the current time from your computer.
 Python has a secret module called `datetime` that handles everything about dates and times.